 - Thrombocytopenia (decreased number of blood platelets)

 These hematological side effects are not particularly common.
-However, if they develop and are not appropriately treated can become life-threatening.
-Therefore, the veterinarian will perform frequent blood analysis after prescribing Deramaxx.
+However, if they develop and are not appropriately treated, they can become life-threatening.
+Therefore, the veterinarian will perform frequent blood analyses after prescribing long-term Deramaxx.

-Prolonged Deramaxx use in dogs is also associated with some liver side effects.
-Common adverse effects include:
+Prolonged Deramaxx use in dogs is also associated with some liver side effects, including:

 - Fluid accumulation in the abdomen (ascites)